You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's treatment plans for high cholesterol.
-However, concerns about its potential impact on liver health have led many to wonder: is it common for Lipitor to cause severe liver issues?
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's treatment plans for decades.
+However, concerns about its potential to cause severe liver issues have been a topic of debate among healthcare professionals and patients alike.
+In this article, we'll delve into the facts and explore the controversy surrounding Lipitor and liver problems.

 What is Lipitor?

 Lipitor is a statin medication developed by Pfizer, first approved in 1996.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.
-Lipitor is often prescribed to individuals with high cholesterol, heart disease, or those at risk of developing these conditions.
+It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) cholesterol in the blood.
+This helps to lower the risk of heart disease, heart attacks, and strokes.

 Expert Insights